intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

 ## Troubleshooting

 ### Connection refused
-If encounters connection refused as in below
+If encounters connection refused as shown below

 ```
   Error: INSTALLATION FAILED: Kubernetes cluster unreachable: Get "http://localhost:8080/version": dial tcp 127.0.0.1:8080: connect: connection refused
 ```
-Please set the environment variable
+Set the environment variable
 ```
    export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
 ```

 ### Helm Installation Failed
+If you see this error message:

  ```
    Error: INSTALLATION FAILED: cannot re-use a name that is still in use
  ```
-Please do
+Run the command:
 ```
    helm uninstall qatchart
 ```
-And then install it again
+Then install it again
 ```
    helm uninstall qatchart
 ```
 ### Helm timeout
- One issue we are seeing currently is if the training is taking longer time we see a timeout error during helm install command
+ If the training is taking a long time, you may see a timeout error during helm install command, similar to the text below:
    ```
 	Error: INSTALLATION FAILED: failed pre-install: timed out waiting for the condition
    ```